XIRR Calculator Online – For SIP Investments

 How XIRR is Calculated in the XIRR Calculator

-XIRR = r such that NPV = 0
+XIRR = r, where NPV = 0

 NPV = Cash flow / (1 + r) ^ t

-• The initial investment amount and date
+• The initial investment amount and its date.

 Consider using: Stock Average Down Calculator